-However like teeth, implants too can be affected with gum disease.
-And they too can be lost and have the bone deteriorate around them.
-When this happens often too much damage will have occurred for repeat treatment in this region.
+Like teeth, implants can be affected with gum disease.
+They can be lost and have the bone deteriorate around them.
+When this happens, often too much damage has occurred for repeat treatment in this region.

-This is infection of the soft tissues surrounding an implant.
+- Peri-Implant Mucositis: This is an infection of the soft tissues surrounding an implant.

-This is infection of the bone support surrounding an implant.
+- Peri-Implantitis: This is an infection of the bone support surrounding an implant.

-Once the gum is infected there becomes a greater risk of bone involvement too.
-Statistics claim that 30% of failures of Implants are because of gum disease of the supporting tissues that hold implants in the jaw.
-It is being termed the “New Dental Epidemic”.
+Once the gum is infected there becomes a higher risk of bone involvement.
+Statistics claim that 30 per cent of implant failure is due to a gum disease of the supporting tissues that hold implants in the jaw.

-Once there is infection around an Implant it seems to progress faster than when it is around teeth.
-For this reason it is imperative to have a sound Post-Implant Treatment Prevention Program designed that is unique to the particular case.
+Once there is an infection around an implant, it seems to progress faster than when it is around teeth.
+For this reason, it is imperative to have a sound post-implant treatment prevention program designed that is unique to the particular case.